-- A. Meet admission requirements as follows: - Apply to Delta State University Graduate and Continuing Studies - o Complete the Robert E. Smith School of Nursing Program application. - Master of Science degree in Nursing with a GPA of 3.0 or better. - An analytic score of 3.0 or better on the Graduate Record Exam (MSN degree requirement). - At least one year of continuous clinical nursing experience as a Registered Nurse for Nurse Administrator and Nurse Educator. - At least one year of continuous clinical nursing experience with patient contact as an RN within the past three years for Nurse Practitioner.
+- A. Meet admission requirements as follows: - Apply to Delta State University Graduate and Continuing Studies - o Complete the Robert E. Smith School of Nursing Program application. - Master of Science degree in Nursing with a GPA of 3.0 or better. - An analytic score of 3.0 or better on the Graduate Record Exam (MSN degree requirement). - At least one year of continuous clinical nursing experience with patient contact as an RN within the past three years for Nurse Practitioner. - Submission of a resume. - A copy of a current unencumbered license to practice as a Registered Nurse in Mississippi or in the state in which the student will perform clinical.
+Individuals who hold a restricted license may or may not be eligible for admission.

-- Submission of a resume. - A copy of a current unencumbered license to practice as a Registered Nurse in Mississippi or in the state in which the student will perform clinical.
-Individuals who hold a restricted license may or may not be eligible for admission. - A copy of current national family nurse practitioner certification (ANCC & AANP) [FNP only] - Three current (<1 year) letters of professional/academic reference.
+- A copy of current national family nurse practitioner certification (ANCC & AANP) [FNP only] - Three current (<1 year) letters of professional/academic reference.
 At least one reference must be academic in nature. - Completion of an interview conducted by Robert E. Smith School of Nursing faculty. - A grade of "C" or better on a graduate level pathophysiology course (prerequisite) (Applies only to Nurse Practitioner and Educator Tracks). - A grade of "C" or better on an introductory course in Statistics (MSN degree requirement). - B. 1.
 Complete a health and immunization form provided by the Robert E. Smith School of Nursing, evidence of personal health insurance, and current BLS certification (infant, child, adult) after being accepted for admission. - 2.
 Comply with Mississippi legislative statues and regulations regarding criminal background checks by having fingerprints and a criminal background check completed.
 Any cost of this requirement will be the student's responsibility.